87.8 UCFM

-87.8 UCFM (ACMA callsign: 1A12) is an independent student radio station transmitting from the campus of the University of Canberra.
-It broadcasts a professionally consulted College Radio niche music format – 24 hours a day, seven days a week, with a mix of news and current affairs.
-The radio station's studios are located within the lower level of "The Hub" complex on the university's Bruce campus, in Australia's capital city – Canberra.
+UCFM (ACMA callsign: 1A12) is an independent student radio station broadcasting from the University of Canberra (UC).
+It transmits under a narrowcast licence, 24 hours a day, seven days a week.
+The station's two studios are located in Building 9 of UC's Bruce campus.
+UCFM generally broadcasts a mix of adult album alternative, local news, and talk radio.
+Much of the station's music comes from Australian artists.